Yearly Milestones

 -

-Begins using rising/falling pitch to express excitement
+Uses changes in pitch to express excitement or emotion

 Language Development